Happier Ageing is Healthier Ageing

 So why is it that being happy helps you live longer?
 Well research suggests that doing what you love will usually mean you’re staying active.
 And by active we don’t just mean you’re playing sport and hitting the gym, although you might be, and that’s great for your physical health.
 But what being active really means is that you’re staying connected to friends and family and your community.

 These social interactions are the foundation of happiness and have far reaching benefits on your health.
-Ties to friends and family, caregivers or trusted community members mean there’s someone there to laugh or cry with, to share your experiences and discuss your concerns.
+Ties to friends and family, home care providers or trusted community members mean there’s someone there to laugh or cry with, to share your experiences and discuss your concerns.
 As humans we’re driven to connect with others and relationships are important as you age and perhaps find yourself without your partner, or with adult children who are, like you were in your 40’s, stretched to the limit and not always able to be there.

 And if that’s not enough to convince you, studies encourage you to consider the idea that organising your appointments, arranging your social life and chatting with others who share your passion are all activities that have been shown to help older people cope with the changes ageing can bring to your mental health.
 Keeping your brain sharp helps you remain active, which allows you to focus on your happiness, and so around it goes.